cmu-phil/boss/README.md

 # BOSS Project Repository
-Materials, code, datasets, etc., for the GRaSP project
+Materials, code, datasets, etc., for the BOSS project

 The contents of this repository are for this paper: